Trinidad Orisha: Events and practices

 The main Orisha event is the feast.
 Lasting for two to four days during the season of sacrifice and thanksgiving, the large ceremonial gatherings, often involving up to 100 people, are characterized by spirit possession, animal sacrifice, and nearly constant drumming and singing.
 The ceremony happens throughout the night, ending with a communal meal each morning around dawn.
 The ritual concludes on Saturday night, and an outdoor pilgrimage usually follows the feast on Sunday.

 Flag planting is also an important element of the religion.
 Shrines and houses usually display long poles with colored fabric on the ends, with different colors representing different orishas.
 For example, red and white represents Shango.
-"It is reminiscent of a ritual sequence described in the Holy Odu OfunAjitena, which calls for the ritual raising of different colored flags at specific times of the year in order to be blessed by Olodumare."
+"It is reminiscent of a ritual sequence described in the Holy Odu Ofun-Ajitena, which calls for the ritual raising of different colored flags at specific times of the year in order to be blessed by Olodumare."
 Common flags displayed are for Shango and Orun.